nowshad-islam-dev/nowshad-islam-dev/README.md

 <h1 align="center"> Hello there,I'm Nowshad</h1>
-<h3 align="center">A professional full-stack web / mobile app developer from Bangladesh.
+<h3 align="center">A professional full-stack engineer  from Bangladesh.
 Crafting engineering level  well-documented code is my priority💜💜.
 I'm Always ready to adapt to new skillset according to project needs😁.</h3>
 <h4 align="center">I would love  to hop  in a collaborative environment to work with professional experts and bring digital web solutions into reality.
 I'm open to remote or on-site jobs or project based limited time tasks👀👀.
 In order to know my details better and check my resume please visit my portfolio website</h4>

 - 📫 Mail me at **mdnowshadislam.2108033.ruet.mte@gmail.com**